Karthiknew/hooktest/README.md

-# hooktest with precommit hook
+# hooktest with precommit hook.